lazydistribution/lazydistribution.github.io/README.md

 # lazydistribution.github.io

-To seee this in action go https://lazydistribution.github.io/
+To see this in action go https://lazydistribution.github.io/